Burst-Statistics/burst/README.md

 **New Features:** New features can also be assigned to issues.
 If you don't know how to proceed [leave a feature request](https://burst-statistics.com/feature-requests/)

 **Translations:** Looking for your own language to be improved or added?
-Contact [support](https://burst-statistics.com/#contact) if you want to be a premium contributor, or make your first changes on [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/burst-statistics/).
+Contact [support](https://burst-statistics.com/#contact) if you want to be a pro contributor, or make your first changes on [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/burst-statistics/).

 ### Support